Susain727/NumberGuessing-Game/README.md

 Generate a random number in the selected range.<br>
 Calculate the maximum allowed guesses using the binary search formula.<br>
 Run a loop to take user guesses:<br>
     If the guess is too high, print: "Try Again!
-You guessed too high."<br>
+You guessed too high.
     If the guess is too low, print: "Try Again!
-You guessed too small."<br>
+You guessed too small.<br>
     If the guess is correct, print: "Congratulations!" and exit the loop.<br>
     If the user runs out of chances, display the correct number and a message: "Better Luck Next Time!"
 </pre>